 Current Exhibitions

-The Spring Salon was first held in 1922, begun by students and teachers of Springville High School who wanted to exhibit and promote original artwork.
-The Springville Museum of Art continues the tradition today and invites all artists in Utah to participate in the 99th Annual Spring Salon.
+The Spring Salon was first held in 1922, by students and teachers of Springville High School who wanted to exhibit and promote original artwork.
+The Salon has been held annually since that time, except during World War II when fuel and other goods were rationed nationwide.
+The Springville Museum of Art continues the tradition today and invites all artists in Utah to participate in the 100th Annual Spring Salon.
 This exhibition is a juried competition that showcases the diversity and quality of contemporary Utah art.

 February 1, 2023 - Ongoing